 Pursuant to the Special Administrative Measures for Foreign Investment Access (2021 Edition), or the 2021 Edition Negative List, issued by The Ministry of Commerce of the PRC (the "MOFCOM") and the National Development and Reform Commission (the "NDRC") on December 27, 2021, which came into effect on January 1, 2022, our business does not fall into the Negative List.
-However, the 2021 Edition Negative List regulates that "Fields not mentioned in the Negative List for Foreign Investment Access shall be subject to administration under the principle of consistency for domestic and foreign investments.
+However, the 2021 Edition Negative List provides that "[f]ields not mentioned in the Negative List for Foreign Investment Access shall be subject to administration under the principle of consistency for domestic and foreign investments.
 The relevant provisions of the Negative List for Market Access shall apply to domestic and foreign investors on a unified basis."

-In addition, based on the Negative List for Market Access (2022) which became effective on March 12, 2022, "the Catalogue for Guidance on Industrial Restructuring shall be included in the Negative List for Market Access"; plus, according to the Decision of the State Council on Promulgating and Implementing the "Temporary Provisions on Promoting Industrial Structure Adjustment," valid from December 2, 2005, "In principle, the 'Guidance Catalogue for the Industrial Structure Adjustment' shall apply to various types of enterprises inside China."
-"The industries of the eliminated category under the 'Guidance Catalogue for the Industrial Structure Adjustment' shall apply to the foreign investment enterprises." and "Investments are prohibited from being contributed to projects under the eliminated category."
+In addition, based on the Negative List for Market Access (2022) which became effective on March 12, 2022, "the Catalogue for Guidance on Industrial Restructuring shall be included in the Negative List for Market Access"; and according to the Decision of the State Council on Promulgating and Implementing the "Temporary Provisions on Promoting Industrial Structure Adjustment," valid from December 2, 2005, "[i]n principle, the 'Guidance Catalogue for the Industrial Structure Adjustment' shall apply to various types of enterprises inside China." "[t]he industries of the eliminated category under the 'Guidance Catalogue for the Industrial Structure Adjustment' shall apply to the foreign investment enterprises" and "[i]nvestments are prohibited from being contributed to projects under the eliminated category."
 Furthermore, the NDRC released on December 30, 2021 its No. 49 Decree, announcing that the Decision of the National Development and Reform Commission on Amending the Guiding Catalog for Industrial Restructuring (2019 Version) (the "Amended Catalog").
 The Amended Catalog added 'virtual currency mining activities' to the eliminated category of '1. outdated production processing and equipment' under the original Catalog.

-Therefore, the foreign investment enterprises are prohibited from virtual currency activities and our mining machine custody business are banned in China as well.
+As a result of all of the above, foreign investment enterprises are prohibited from virtual currency activities and our mining machine custody business are banned in China as well.